Carl Frederick Holden: Early career

-He was subsequently transferred to destroyer Lansdale under Commander Cary W. Magruder and participated in the patrol cruises in the Mediterranean and Adriatic Seas, visiting former Austrian ports, Rijeka and Split.
-Following a brief period of occupation duties, Holden was ordered back to the United States for duty in connection with fitting out of destroyer Mason at Norfolk Navy Yard in late 1919.
+He was subsequently transferred to destroyer under Commander Cary W. Magruder and participated in the patrol cruises in the Mediterranean and Adriatic Seas, visiting former Austrian ports, Rijeka and Split.
+Following a brief period of occupation duties, Holden was ordered back to the United States for duty in connection with fitting out of destroyer at Norfolk Navy Yard in late 1919.
 The Mason was commissioned in February 1920 and Holden assumed temporary command before Lieutenant Commander Hartwell C. Davis relieved him on March 8.
 While aboard Mason, Holder was promoted to lieutenant on July 1, 1920.

 Interwar period

-Holden was transferred to the destroyer Mahan under lieutenant commander Aubrey W. Fitch in early 1921 and took part in operations in the Caribbean and Panama Canal Zone.
+Holden was transferred to the destroyer under lieutenant commander Aubrey W. Fitch in early 1921 and took part in operations in the Caribbean and Panama Canal Zone.
 He was ordered back to the United States Naval Academy in Annapolis, Maryland, in June 1922 and entered the one-year postgraduate course in Communication Engineering.
 Upon the graduation in August 1923, he was sent to Harvard University and earned a Master's degree in electrical communications one year later.